KenGrinder/DocuSign-Convert/README.md

 ### Features
 - **No installation required** - Works in any modern browser
 - **Privacy-first** - All processing happens in your browser
-- **Customizable options** - Header/footer masking, document exclusion
+- **Customizable options** - Header/footer masking, document exclusion, field styling

 ## 🚀 GitHub Pages Deployment